-Swarovski sponsors Victoria & Albert Museum LOS ANGELES, Oct.
+Swarovski signs deal with Victoria & Albert Museum LOS ANGELES, Oct.
 2, 2014 /PRNewswire/ -- Swarovski celebrates its long-standing relationship with Hollywood and the film industry by supporting the groundbreaking multimedia exhibition Hollywood Costume, opening to the public on October 2nd, 2014 in Los Angeles, CA.

 Harry Winston partners with Victoria & Albert Museum 20 October 2012 - 27 January 2013.
 Hollywood Costume explored the central role costume design plays in cinema storytelling.
 Bringing together over 100 of the most iconic movie costumes from across a century of film-making, it was a once-in-a-lifetime opportunity to see the clothes worn by unforgettable and beloved characters such as Dorothy Gale, Indiana Jones, Scarlett O'Hara, Jack Sparrow, Holly Golightly and Darth Vader.